50th State Big Time Wrestling

 50th State Big Time Wrestling (sometimes referred to as NWA Hawaii or Mid-Pacific Promotions) was a professional wrestling promotion headquartered in Honolulu, Hawaii in the United States that promoted professional wrestling matches throughout Hawaii.
 The promotion was founded by Al Karasick in 1936 and became a member of the National Wrestling Alliance in 1949.
 In 1961, Karasick sold the promotion to "Gentleman" Ed Francis.
 Along with his business partner Lord James Blears, Francis created a "golden age" of professional wrestling in Hawaii that lasted throughout the 1960s and early 1970s, with 50th State Big Time Wrestling becoming one of Hawaii's most-watched programs.
 In 1979, Francis sold the promotion to Steve Rickard, who one year later sold it to Peter Maivia, who renamed it Polynesian Pro Wrestling (sometimes referred to as Polynesian Championship Wrestling).
 The promotion came to an end in 1988.

 History

-Mid-Pacific Promotion (1936–1961)
+Mid-Pacific Promotions (1936–1961)

 Mid-Pacific Promotions was founded in 1936 by Russian emigrant Al Karasick.
 Assisted by booker Bobby Bruns, Karasick staged weekly shows in Honolulu's Civic Auditorium, which he managed.
 Thanks to Hawaii's tropical climate, Mid-Pacific Promotions emerged as a popular destination for wrestlers looking for a "working vacation", with high-profile wrestlers such as Lou Thesz and Rikidōzan visiting Hawaii.
 In 1949, Karasick joined the National Wrestling Alliance.
 In the early-1950s, Karasick began expanding into Japan, lobbying NWA president Sam Muchnick to recognise Japan as his territory.
 By the 1960s, Hawaii was established as a hub for American wrestlers travelling to and from Japan.